nus-cs2113-AY2021S1/tp/docs/team/gohsonghan98.md

     - Edit profile fitness

 ### Contributions to developer guide
-- Added detailed description of User component.
+- Added detailed description and class diagram of User component.
 - Added sequence diagram for Edit command (implementation) to illustrate interaction with User class.
 - Added sequence diagram for View command (implementation) to illustrate interaction with User class.